-Sarah Whiting is Dean and Josep Lluís Sert Professor of Architecture, Graduate School of Design (GSD) at Harvard University based in Cambridge, MA, USA.
+Sarah M Whiting is Dean and Josep Lluís Sert Professor of Architecture, Graduate School of Design (GSD) at Harvard University based in Cambridge, MA, USA.

-She was previously William Ward Watkin Professor and Dean of Architecture at Rice University, based in Houston, USA and has taught at Princeton University, GSD Harvard, Illinois Institute of Technology, and the University of Florida in addition to Rice and Harvard GSD.
+She was previously William Ward Watkin Professor and Dean of Architecture at Rice University (2010-19), based in Houston, USA and has also taught at Princeton University, the University of Kentucky, Illinois Institute of Technology, and the University of Florida in addition to Rice and Harvard GSD.
 She lectures throughout the USA and abroad, and serves as a critic of architecture and urban design.

-Sarah Whiting holds a Bachelor of Arts from Yale University, a Master of Architecture from Princeton University and a PhD in architectural history, theory and criticism from the Massachusetts Institute of Technology (MIT).
+Sarah Whiting received a Bachelor of Arts from Yale University, a Master of Architecture from Princeton University and a Doctor of Philosophy in the History and Theory of Architecture from the Massachusetts Institute of Technology (MIT).

 Her research is interdisciplinary with the build environment at its core.
 An expert in architectural theory and urbanism, she has particular interests in architecture’s relationship with politics, economics, and society, and how the built environment shapes the nature of public life.
 Her work has been published in leading journals and collections, and she is the Founding Editor of Point: Essays in Architecture (Princeton UP, 2011-), a book series aimed at shaping contemporary discussions in architecture and urbanism.